ogait001/academic-profile/_posts/2026-05-09-de-roling-god.md

 > "The concept of sin does not need to be prohibited.
 It only needs to become quaint."
 <br>

+> "The modern system has accomplished, through frictionless architectural means, what no empire achieved through force."
+<br>

 > "…that no man might buy or sell, save he that had the mark."
 > — Revelation 13:17
-<br>

-The modern system has accomplished, through frictionless architectural means, what no empire achieved through force: the voluntary departure of the self from the crossing point, thumb-stroke by thumb-stroke, without awareness of loss, without a struggle, and without a single argument against the existence of God.

 <br><br>